felixsylvaris/SpaceTraderGame/nextpatch.md

 We need easyjobtoken to start it.
 We need 5000c or more in bank, otherwise msg "You need 5000c to seal the deal."
 We ise our token.
-We generete exphp=[health,health] exphp[0] is temp health, and is quite important if it reach 0, we yeet out of mission, but we are still alive, maybe.
-[1] is max hp, probably useless.
+We generete exphp=[health,health] exphp[0] is temp health, and is quite important if it reach 0, we yeet out of mission, but we are still alive, maybe. exphp[1] is max hp, probably useless.
+But maybe we use max hp to limit healing.
+But exphp[0] is generally used.

 We copy our character sheet, and list of upgrades as temp.
 Maybe we will upgrade it later.